Learn System Design

 1) Viewers can post comments on a Live video feed

 This should be rather simple.
-Users will initiate a POST request to the POST /comment/create endpoint with the live video id and the comment message.
+Users will initiate a POST request to the POST /comments/:liveVideoId endpoint with the comment message.
 The server will then validate the request and store the comment in the database.

 - Commenter Client: The commenter client is a web or mobile application that allows users to post comments on a live video feed.
 It is responsible for authenticating the user and sending the comment to the Comment Management Service.